mikestefanello/pagoda/README.md

 Your route will now have all methods available on the `Controller` as well as access to the `Container`.
 It's not required to name the route methods to match the HTTP method.

 **It is highly recommended** that you provide a `Name` for your routes.
 Most methods on the back and frontend leverage the route name and parameters in order to generate URLs.

+### Errors

+Routes can return errors to indicate that something wrong happened.
+Ideally, the error is of type `*echo.HTTPError` to indicate the intended HTTP response code.
+You can use `return echo.NewHTTPError(http.StatusInternalServerError)`, for example.
+If an error of a different type is returned, an _Internal Server Error_ is assumed.

+The [error handler](https://echo.labstack.com/guide/error-handling/) is set to a provided route `routes/error.go` in the `BuildRouter()` function.
+That means that if any middleware or route return an error, the request gets routed there.
+This route conveniently constructs and renders a `Page` which uses the template `templates/pages/error.go`.
+The status code is passed to the template so you can easily alter the markup depending on the error type.

 ### Testing